 Our first Lost Opera is a production of Martin and Peter Wesley-Smith’s Boojum!
 Originally premiered by State Opera in 1986, this “light-hearted but deadly-serious choral fantasy” features a young Adelaide cast and is directed by the Artistic Director of the OzAsia Festival, Joseph Mitchell.
 The production is designed by Simone Romaniuk.

 ‘Boojum!’ will also give our winter-school students a chance to ‘strut their stuff’ on the stage of the Dunstan Playhouse.
 And that is just part of State Opera’s new Education and Outreach programme.

-Later in the year, the historic Queen’s Theatre will play host to two powerful operas.
+Later in the year, the State Opera Studio will play host to two powerful operas.
 The first is Christina’s World by Ross Edwards, a 1985 opera with a libretto by the great Dorothy Hewett.
 Christina’s World will be directed by young South Australian director Nicholas Cannon and designed by Melbourne based designer Christina Logan Bell.

 The second opera is the haunting Madeleine Lee by John Haddock, with a libretto by John Haddock and Michael Campbell which premiered in 2004.
 This opera will be directed by Douglas McNicol, who also sang in the original Australian production.
 The production is designed by Adelaide born Designer Candice McAllister.

 The idea for the Lost Operas of Oz was inspired by the experience I had directing three musicals for the Sydney based Company Neglected Musicals.
 In that scenario one quickly brings together an extremely talented cast, throw around some ideas, and get the chance to really look at a work, giving new life to the piece.
 So why not give some Australian operas the same treatment?
 There are hundreds of Australian operas out there, worthy of reassessment.
 It is time we put them in front of new audiences.